In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 Q3.
 What is the central message of this stanza?

-👉 Nature continues to grow beautifully despite hatred and war.
+👉 Nature continues to spread beauty and hope despite war, hatred, and anger.

 Stanza 3